-This interesting banded semiprecious gemstone lapidary material is called Tiger Iron and it comes from the Brockman Tiger Eye Mine in Western Australia.
+This interesting banded semiprecious gemstone lapidary material is called Tiger Iron.

 Tiger Iron consists of Red Jasper, Hematite, and chatoyant golden Tiger's Eye.